Root Canal/ Endodontic Treatment

 So What Exactly Is Root Canal Therapy/Treatment?

 Before proceeding on to root canal treatment, a rubber dam will be placed around the tooth to isolate the tooth from saliva, tongue and bacteria.
-This allows better vision of the tooth and also prevent contamination of the tooth.
+This allows better vision of the tooth and also prevents contamination of the tooth.
 An opening is made by using a tiny drill to remove the crown (enamel and dentin) of your tooth and expose the pulp to remove the pulpal tissue from the pulp chambers and root canals.

 Each of the canals are cleaned and shaped using small narrow nickel-titanium files and/or rotary instruments.
 Disinfecting solutions are used to clean the root canals of the tooth to clear the infection.
 An apex locator is used for precise length determination of each canal.
 This step is usually the most time consuming part of the procedure and involves using a series of fine, flexible instruments to remove the pulp tissue and any infected material from inside the root canal(s) of the tooth.